NIA chargesheets 3 more in 2024 Gurugram club bombing case linked to BKI | Law-Order

 Vijay, Ajit Sehrawat, and Vinay have been chargesheeted for their alleged role in planning and conspiring the bombings at the Warehouse Club and Human Club in Sector 29 in Gurugram, Haryana, on December 10 last year.

-The supplementary chargesheet was filed before an NIA special court in Panchkula, Haryana, an official statement said.
+The supplementary chargesheet was filed before an NIA special court in Panchkula, Haryana on Thursday, an official statement said.

 The arrested accused were found to be closely associated with foreign-based gangster Randeep Malik and Rohit Godara, a close aide of Canada-based designated terrorist Satinderjit Singh alias Goldy Brar, it said.